tzachbon/mcp-workshop/01-prerequisites/NON-ENGINEER.md

 - Re-run the npm login command from Step 5-6
 - Make sure you completed the browser SSO login
 - Ask for help in [#tech-artifactory-build](https://autodesk.enterprise.slack.com/archives/C0YDHLUCX) on Slack

-## Next Step

-Once Node.js is installed and npm is authenticated, continue to [02-mcp-basics](../02-mcp-basics/NON-ENGINEER)